Athena-HPC-research/Benchmarks/specfem3d_globe/README.md

 ./run_this_example.sh
 ```

 Caution: These commands require: GNU Autotools, a fortran compiler(`sudo apt install gfortran`), there are also other versions of the fortran compiler but here the classic 95 version should be enough.
 Also per sub-benchmark different things might need to be done.
-Also the MPI processes number is calculated by them so depending on the system there might be warnings about not enough slots.
+Also the MPI processes number is calculated by them so depending on the system and the specific benchmark chosen, there might be warnings about not enough slots.

 Notes:
 In the ueabs repo there are slurm job submission scripts which we can use to understand how to submit it properly.